 Stacked up against any other adventure, Hades Challenge is too simplistic to complete.
 Compare it with similar titles for the target age range, however, and we have a winner.
 The presentation and classic Disney humour overcome the juvenile difficulty setting and while there's no sense of accomplishment upon completion, it'll definitely leave you with a smile on your face.

 To download the game, follow the link below.
-This exclusive installer uses the DOSBox Daum build of DOSBox 0.74 running Windows '95.
+This custom installer exclusive to The Collection Chamber uses ScummVM to allow the game to run on modern PCs.
+Read the ChamberNotes.txt for more detailed information.
 Tested on Windows 10.

 Disney's Hades Challenge is © Disney Interactive